ifp-uiuc/anna/docs/docs/installation.md

 Then, type ` source ~/.bashrc ` in the terminal to apply the changes.

+(Or talk about running  python setup.py develop in top-level pylearn2 directory?, might accomplish the same thing and will also compile the Cython extensions required for e.g. pylearn2.train_extensions.window_flip)

 To check if the installation was successful, simply open up python and type:

     >>> import pylearn2